umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 meta.Description: "Information on common Pitfalls and Anti-Patterns in Umbraco"
 state: complete
 verified-against: rc-004
-update-links: false
+update-links: true
 ---

 # Common Pitfalls & Anti-Patterns

 _This section is ultra important!
 It will describe many common pitfalls that developers fall in to.
 Some of the anti-patterns mentioned here can bring your site to a grinding halt, cause memory leaks, or make your site unstable or perform poorly.
-Make sure you read this section - it might save your site!_
+Make sure you read this section - it might save your site!
+Another great source of information is Shannon Deminick's Codegarden 2021 talk about performance tuning which can be seen [here](https://www.youtube.com/watch?v=RM2EGXm6DYU&list=PLG_nqaT-rbpx6wIDr5ufUlbHkg6qB3sxH)_

 ## Usage of Singletons and Statics